GreenBlackSky/COIN/README.md

 TODO
-* login
 * common model for db and marshmallow for every service
+* base container
 * log call results and args
-* base container
+* run tests with github actions
 * flutter
 * remove nameko_flask and nameko_redis
 * flask_test and nameko_test